pip-services-users/pip-clients-activities-node/doc/Development.md

-# Development and Testing Guide <br/> Activities Microservice Client SDK for Node.ks
+# Development and Testing Guide <br/> Party Activities Microservice Client SDK for Node.ks

 This document provides high-level instructions on how to build and test the client SDK.